-With the recurrent revenue base under increasing pressure, Council continues to seek external funds as well as tendering for external roadwork jobs to supplement local funds.
-Council managed to secure and undertake significant road construction and maintenance works.
-However, there were no major flood damage event works during the year which reduced the overall recoverable works revenue when compared to the previous year.
+With the recurrent revenue base under a degree of pressure, Council continues to seek external funds as well as tendering for external roadwork jobs to supplement local funds.
+Council continues to manage to secure and undertake significant road construction and maintenance works.

-The Council road network continues to be well maintained through funding from the Financial Assistance Grant and the Roads to Recovery program.
-Water, sewerage and waste management infrastructure assets are also maintained and renewed to meet service delivery.
-Council continues to face sustainability challenges when it comes to asset management and service delivery.
+The Council road network continues to be well maintained through funding from the Financial Assistance Grant, TIDS, and the Roads to Recovery program.
+Water, sewerage and waste management infrastructure assets are also maintained and renewed to meet service delivery demands.

-In relation to expenses; employee costs make up 35% and materials and services make up 40% of Council's operating costs.
+In relation to expenses; employee costs make up 34% and materials and services make up 39% of Council's operating costs.
 Employee costs include staff and related employee expenses while materials and services include such items as general operating costs to maintain and operate services to the region.

-Depreciation consists of 24% of all operating costs and has increased as a result of the removal of residual values from 1 July 2015 for asset components that are re-used at the end of their useful life with no consideration receivable.
+Depreciation consists of 25% of all operating costs and has increased as a result of the removal of residual values for asset components that are re-used at the end of their useful life with no consideration receivable.
+The addition of capital assets particularly as a result of additional State government grant funding has also increased depreciation.
 While depreciation is a non-cash item, it is used as a guide to help Council retain sufficient funds to meet the costs of future renewal of assets.

 Borrowing of funds should be used for long term assets in order to reduce inter-generational inequity.
 This is applicable for new assets and major upgrade of existing assets.
-There were no new borrowings during the year.
-A summary of the level of Council debt is expressed in the figures below, which indicates that debt reached a peak in 2013 due to the overdraft drawdown as a result of delayed flood damage event claims.
+During 2016/2017 Council borrowed \$1.5M from the Queensland Treasury Corporation to upgrade the facilities at the Blackall Sale Yards.
+A summary of the level of Council debt is expressed in the figures below indicating debt peaked in 2013 and at the 30 June 2017 remains under that level.

-The following graph provides a comparison of the level of Council's outstanding rates over the last six (6) years.
+The following graph provides a comparison of the level of Council's outstanding rates over the last seven years.
 The graph shows that Council's rates arrears were very low up to 2012-13 and has fluctuated over the last three years.